Randomblock1/caffeinate2/README.md

 - **Wait for apps matching:** the target is remembered by bundle ID (for example `Codex.app` stays matched across restarts).
 - **Upgrade release delay:** caffeinate2 releases its Entirely hold about 20 seconds after the external assertion goes away.
 - **Upgrade menu display:** a single named app appears as one line; several collapse into an expandable **Upgrading N apps** submenu (the tooltip lists them too).
 When an app's name is unavailable, a generic **Upgrading external app** line is shown instead.
 - **Ignored assertions:** caffeinate2 only reacts to idle-system-sleep assertions (what agents use).
 Others are listed under **Ignoring _name_ (_reason_)** lines — collapsing into an **Ignoring N assertions** submenu when there are several — so a quiet menu is never mistaken for "nothing is keeping the Mac awake."
-The reason shown is _display only_ for the display-only assertions video players hold.
-System daemons like the macOS power daemon (`powerd`) and `runningboardd` hold an idle-system-sleep assertion during ordinary active use essentially always, so they are silently dropped from the menu rather than listed. caffeinate2 never reacts to its own holds.
+The reason shown is _display only_ for the display-only assertions video players hold. caffeinate2 never reacts to its own holds.
+- **What counts as a system program:** anything running as another user (root daemons and service accounts like `coreaudiod`), any Apple `.app`, anything launched from `/System`, `/usr/libexec`, `/usr/sbin`, `/sbin` or `/Library/Apple` — macOS's daemons and per-user agents — and any process whose executable can't be read.
+These are silently dropped: never upgraded, never listed.
+Everything else you run is upgradeable, including Homebrew binaries and Apple's own command-line tools: `caffeinate -i` from `/usr/bin` is you asking to stay awake, not the OS doing housekeeping.
 - **Any matching assertion counts:** a desktop app that holds an idle-system-sleep assertion while open (some Electron apps do) will keep the upgrade active until it quits.

 ## Entirely mode